LianjiaTech/BELLE/eval/README_en.md

 The test set includes over 1,000 test cases covering multiple categories.
 It should be noted that this test set is a subset of the test set mentioned in the related paper of this project.

-Please note that for some types of questions, such as generation, there is no need for a standard answer, and in these cases, the std_answer field is empty.
+Please note that for some types of questions, such as generation,rewrite,brainstorming, there is no need for a standard answer, and in these cases, the std_answer field is empty.

 The test set uses unified fields:
 ```